 With this merger of sorts, BAM agreed to stand behind H.A.R.T.’s adoption contracts to support any of their adopted pets who need to be returned to the adoption program (who meet the normal H.A.R.T. and BAM intake/return criteria), as well as supporting any current H.A.R.T. adoptables’ needs, as if they have always been BAM pets.

 Our mission has always been to “reduce animal abuse and neglect through education”, making BAM primarily a pet welfare organization.
 While this varies from the primarily rescue-oriented organizations in the region, BAM’s foster program has always shared the goal of HART’s mission to reduce the number of unwanted animals killed in shelters.
-This mutual principle lead us to officially re-brand BAM’s Foster Care Program to “BAM’s H.A.R.T”; we want to honor the tremendous work H.A.R.T. has accomplished in our region helping pets in need, and ensure that the community realizes that H.A.R.T. isn’t really gone.
+This mutual principle leads us to officially re-brand BAM’s Foster Care Program to “BAM’s H.A.R.T”; we want to honor the tremendous work H.A.R.T. has accomplished in our region helping pets in need, and ensure that the community realizes that H.A.R.T. isn’t really gone.

 Interested in volunteering for BAM's H.A.R.T.?
 Find out more about becoming a foster parent or a Center volunteer.